The best way to run Django on Google Cloud.

 tox -e py37

-Pick an issue & send a pull request
+Pick an issue & send a Merge Request

 If you spotted a bug in Djangae that you want to fix, it’s a good idea to start off by adding an issue.
 This will allow us to verify that your issue is valid, and suggest ideas for fixing it, so no time is wasted for you.

-For help with creating the pull request, check out Github documentation.
+For help with creating the merge request, check out GitLab documentation.

-Code style should follow PEP-8 with a loose line length of 100 characters.
+Code style should follow PEP-8 with a line length of 100 characters.

 Reach out to us on djangae-users mailing list.

-For pull request to be merged, following requirements should be met:
+For merge request to be merged, following requirements should be met: